marcelofern/marcelofern.github.io/posts/postgres/unique-constraints-without-downtime/index.md

 their `foo` columns.

-However, this operation acquires an `ACCESS EXCLUSIVE` lock, blocking all reads and writes to the table which may cause downtime in your system.
+However, this operation acquires an `ACCESS EXCLUSIVE` lock, blocking all reads and writes to the table which may cause downtime.

 If you are adding a unique constraint to a large table, the amount of time spent to create the constraint might be prohibitive.